- Heavy and unwieldy

 While a decent phone, reviewers have a hard time recommending the iPhone 8 Plus.
 The Guardian states, “If you’re an iPhone-only buyer... don’t buy the iPhone 8 Plus at the very least until you’ve seen what the iPhone X is capable of…” Trusted Reviews adds, “I really like the iPhone 8 Plus, but I have a feeling I’m going to like the iPhone X more.”

 Apple released the iPhone 8 Plus on September 22, 2017.

-Apple iPhone 8 Plus prices will vary depending on retailer, age, special offers and whether or not it's purchased with a service plan.
+The iPhone 8 Plus price will vary depending on retailer, age, special offers and whether or not it's purchased with a service plan.
 If purchased with a 2 year service contract for example, you would likely pay much less for the phone itself up front.
-Apple's suggested retail price is $799.00.
-You can compare iPhone 8 Plus prices from around the web here on The Informr.
+You can compare Apple iPhone 8 Plus prices from around the web here on The Informr.

 Apple backs up the iPhone 8 Plus with a 1 Year parts & labour warranty.

 If your iPhone 8 Plus has problems and is still within its warranty period, you could contact Apple support or the retailer you purchased the phone from.
 You'll find Apple's contact information here.
 If your phone is off warranty and needs repair for a physical problem such as a broken screen or bad battery, you should visit an authorized service centre or a local phone repair shop.
 You can also connect with others in The Informr Community Forum to find and share answers to questions.